switch-blade-stuff/sekhmet/spec.md

 the plugin.

-Once a plugin project is modified by creating new files or updating its configuration (or a new one is generated), the corresponding toolchain is used to generate project files for the target build system (ex.
+Once a plugin project is modified by creating new files or updating its configuration (or a new one is generated), the corresponding toolchain is used to generate required project files for the target build system (ex.
 CMake toolchain generates CMake project files).

+If a source file of the plugin project is modified and either the plugin project or the "main" project has the auto-compile option enabled, or the user requests a manual (re)compilation, or the plugin has been compiled externally ( and thus the output binaries have been modified), the plugin is queued for hot-reload.
+Plugins can only be hot-reloaded if the play mode is not on, since reloading plugins requires serialization & unloading of all resources and configuration and a soft-reset of the engine state.
+This is required in order to avoid leaving dangling references to code or data of the unloaded plugins.

 When a plugin project is built, the corresponding toolchain is used to configure and invoke the build system used for the project.